OPEC cuts oil demand growth forecast again as economic challenges mount

 For October, with oil prices weakening on recession fears, the group made a 100,000 bpd cut to the OPEC+ production target, with an even bigger reduction starting in November.

+Saudi Arabia said the latest cut was necessary to respond to rising interest rates in the West and a weaker global economy.
+U.S. President Joe Biden criticised the decision, calling it shortsighted.

+OPEC said in Monday's report that in the second and third quarters of this year, global oil supply outpaced total oil demand by 200,000 bpd and 1.1 million bpd respectively, having been in a deficit of 300,000 bpd in the first quarter.

-The report said that OPEC output fell by 210,000 bpd in October to 29.49 million bpd, more than the pledged OPEC+ reduction.
+OPEC said its output in October fell by 210,000 bpd to 29.49 million bpd, more than the pledged OPEC+ reduction, led by a 149,000 bpd cut by Saudi Arabia.
+The figures are compiled by OPEC using secondary sources.